 1. Glastonbury (2006)

-Michael Eavis believed the beloved festival behemoth was nearing its end, so implored film-maker Julien Temple to document the final hurrah.
+Many a moon ago, Michael Eavis believed the beloved festival behemoth was nearing its end so implored film-maker Julien Temple to document the final hurrah.
 History tells us that this was not the case so Temple returned to film subsequent years, deciding to detail Glastonbury's illustrious heritage and impact.

 For those yet to have been cast under Glastonbury's spell, this documentary will open you up to the unique world that forms on Worthy Farm and why it remains to be the ultimate music festival experience.